Carrot-9/Quartz/README.md

 # Quartz

-A stylish Command Line Interface written in C.
+The stylish shell, Quartz, written in C.